evan-buss/openbooks/README.md

       Open the browser on server start.
 -cli
       Launch OpenBooks in the terminal instead of the web UI.
--log
+-dir string
+      Only applies to server mode.
+CLI mode downloads to the current directory. (default "/tmp") -log
       Save IRC logs to irc_log.txt.
 -name string
       Use a name that differs from your account name.
-One word only. (default "[os username]") -port string
+One word only. (default "evan") -persist
+      Keep book files in the download dir.
+Default is to delete after sending.
+(Server mode only) -port string
-      Set the local network port for browser mode. (default "5228"
+      Set the local network port for browser mode. (default "5228")
 ```

 ## Development